 Litchfield National Park

-These are free natural hot springs located 60km from Darwin.
-There are three pools in total and they are suitable for all ages.
-The springs also have toilets, barbecues and free showers making it an ideal day trip with family or friends.
+These are natural hot springs located 60km from Darwin (free).
+There are three pools and its very family friendly.
+It has toilets, barbecues and free showers.
+Great for a day out and a picnic with friends.

 If you want to see crocodiles in their natural environment, head to the Adelaide River.
 The Adelaide River, a 180-kilometre long river that is particularly prone to flooding, winds its way 100 kilometres from Darwin.
 It’s home to more than 1,600 crocodiles.
 Supervised cruises allow you to observe them in complete safety.

 You can also join a tour from Darwin to discover the Litchfield National Park and the Jumping Crocodiles ($185/person all inclusive)!

 Useful information about Darwin

 - Thailand Grand Festival (April)

 - BassinTheGrass (May)